sydasif/python-book/docs/source/03_collection/03_set.md

 # Output: {'192.168.100.1', '192.168.100.2'}
 ```

-We can use the `.pop()` method to remove and return a random element from a set.
-Since sets are unordered, we can't predict which element will be removed.
+Use the `.pop()` method to remove and return a random element from a set.
+Since sets are unordered, you can't predict which element will be removed.
 For example:

 ```python
 addresses = {"192.168.100.1", "192.168.100.2"}